g-coomans/Klassly_photos/README.md

 # Klassly photos retriever

-Your school chooses for (Klass.ly)[Klass.ly] and you want to retrieve all your photos ?
+Your school chooses for [Klass.ly](https://klass.ly)and you want to retrieve all your photos ?
 This script is for you !

 1. Configure the config.json with your username/phone & password